 Most family law cases require a consult fee.
-The fee is $150.00 and the consult lasts for an hour.
-For estate planning cases, the consult is also $150.00.
+For Family Law and Estate Planning services in Denton County, the fee is $200.00 and in Wise County, the fee is $175.00.
+The consult lasts for an hour.

 For family law cases, a retainer is set at the end of your consult.
 Each retainer is different based on the needs, court settings, complexity of the case, etc. For estate planning cases, there is only a flat fee for estate planning services.
 Please contact us for estate planning package options.